Statuses in Latin with translation. Quotes in Latin with translation

 Divide and rule!

-The principle of the Roman conquest policy, perceived by subsequent conquerors.
+The principle of Roman aggressive policy, adopted by subsequent conquerors.

 34. Dixi et anĭmam levāvi.